Sarah Wins Back Her Health After Crohn's Disease Diagnosis

 “It was random.
 The pain would get bad, and I would start throwing up,” she said.
 “After 12 or 13 hours in and out of the bathroom, I’d be back to my ordinary self.”

 Surgery in the summer of 2019 to remove her gallbladder relieved her abdominal pain and indigestion, and for the next few months, she started feeling better.
-The improvement, however, would not last.
+The improvement, however, didn't last.

 By the summer of 2020, Sarah’s symptoms returned.
 She was teaching remotely due to the pandemic, but she frequently had to turn off her camera and microphone because she felt sick.

-On Sept.
-14, after a day of vomiting, her husband took her to the emergency room at Virtua Voorhees Hospital.
+After a day of vomiting, her husband took her to the emergency room at Virtua Voorhees Hospital.
 A CT scan revealed a bowel obstruction.
-Virtua surgeon Jamaal Shaban, DO, performed the emergency procedure and diagnosed her with Crohn’s disease.
+Virtua surgeon Jamaal Shaban, DO, performed an emergency procedure and diagnosed her with Crohn’s disease.

-Crohn’s is caused by your immune system attacking and damaging your gastrointestinal (GI) tract.
-Most often, the inflammation occurs in the small intestine and part of the colon.
+Crohn’s causes your immune system to attack and damage your gastrointestinal (GI) tract.
+Most often, inflammation occurs in the small intestine and part of the colon.

 The chronic inflammation can cause the lining of your intestines to swell, putting you at risk for a bowel blockage like Sarah’s.
 Surgery is often required.

-“I am so thankful for Dr. Shaban for giving me a second chance at life,” she said.
+“I am so thankful to Dr. Shaban for giving me a second chance at life,” she said.

 Nearly 800,000 Americans have Crohn’s.
 While it can occur at any age, most people are diagnosed before age 30.
 Having a family member with the disease puts you at higher risk.